Sean Murphy Player Props: Braves vs. Diamondbacks

-The Atlanta Braves, including Sean Murphy and his .816 slugging percentage over his past 10 games, take on starting pitcher Zach Davies and the Arizona Diamondbacks at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves, including Sean Murphy and his .816 slugging percentage over his past 10 games, battle starter Ryne Nelson and the Arizona Diamondbacks at Truist Park, Wednesday at 7:20 PM ET.

-In his last game he had a hitless showing (0-for-5) against the White Sox.
+In his most recent game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Sean Murphy Game Info & Props vs. the Diamondbacks